Ahmed-Taha28/Vehicle-Security-System/README.md

 B. Unlocking the vehicle using an authorized RFID card.

-The LCD display will show "Scan Your Card" when awaiting authentication.
+-The LCD display will show "Scan Your Card" when awaiting authentication.

-Successful unlocking activates the green LED indicator.
+-Successful unlocking activates the green LED indicator.

-Engaging the lock system activates the red LED indicator.
+-Engaging the lock system activates the red LED indicator.

 ### Security and Monitoring Features: